TP — Building a RISC-V Processor

 Template circuit for the decoder unit

-For now, it basically consists of splitters which decompose the instruction words into the different subfields according to the ISA specification of the basic instruction formats1.
+For now, it basically consists of splitters which decompose the instruction words into the different subfields according to the ISA specification of the basic instruction formats[^rv32e].
 It is now up to you to use these fields in order to feed the outputs of the decoder unit with the correct values.

 In a first step, you will implement the following register-to-register instructions: add, sub, sll, slt, sltu, xor, srl, or, and.
 These corrspond exactly to the implemented ALU operations.
 All of them take two registers as input and write the result to a register.
 Here is the encoding of the add instruction: